 30 Posterity will serve him; future generations will be told about the Lord.

-This ending has nothing to do with whether the Injil was made up to fit Psalm 22 because it is now dealing with much later events – those of our time.
-The writers of the Injil, in the 1st century, could not make up the impact of the death of Isa al Masih into our time.
-The rationalizing of the unbelievers does not explain the long-term, world-wide legacy of Isa al Masih that Psalm 22 correctly predicted 3000 years ago.
+Now, this ending has nothing to do with whether someone made up the Injil to fit Psalm 22 because it is now dealing with much later events – those of our time.
+The writers of the Injil, in the first century, could not make up the impact of the death of Isa al Masih in our time.
+So the rationalizing of the unbelievers does not explain the long-term, worldwide legacy of Isa al Masih that Psalm 22 correctly predicted, more than three thousand years ago.

 One could not make a better prediction of the effect of the crucifixion of Isa al Masih than Psalm 22 does.
-Who else in world history can claim that details of his death as well as the legacy of his life into the distant future would be predicted 1000 years before he lived?
+Think about it: who else in world history can claim that the Psalms predicted details of his death, as well as the legacy of his life into the distant future, 1000 years before he lived?
 Since no human can predict the far future in such detail this is evidence that Isa al Masih’s sacrifice was by “God’s deliberate plan and foreknowledge“.

 The other Prophets foretell the sacrifice of Isa al Masih